Egypt prosecutor keeps job in blow to Mursi

 Al-Ahram, the state-run newspaper, declared it a "victory for the judiciary over the presidency".

-Vice President Mahmoud Mekky told journalists that Mursi had appointed Mahmoud as an ambassador with his consent, denying the president had ever sacked him.
+Vice President Mahmoud Mekky, who also serves as Mursi's justice minister, told journalists that Mursi had appointed Mahmoud as an ambassador with his consent, denying the president had ever sacked him.
 He said the move was legally sound.

 But perceptions that Mursi had tried to fire Mahmoud spread widely, prompting commentators to ask where Mursi gets his legal advice.
 "Since when has the president of the republic had the capacity to sack the prosecutor general?"
 Suleiman Gouda, writing in the widely read al-Masry al-Youm daily.